York Lions football: 1976 Season

+1977 Season

+60 players would report to training camp in 1977 and Aldridge was expecting a rebuilding year going into their regular season.
+In a preseason jamboree consisting of half-hour scrimmages, the Yeomen would lose to the Waterloo Warriors (17-0), the McMaster Marauders (3-0), tie with the Laurier Golden Hawks (7-7), and defeat the Guelph Gryphons (9-0).

+York would once again go winless for the season; sporting a 0-7 record starting with losses to the Laurier Golden Hawks (17-1), the Western Mustangs (56-4), and the Windsor Lancers (46-4).
+Their fourth game against the Guelph Gryphons was the closest York came to a victory as they lost 17-15.
+The week after against the McMaster Marauders saw the Yeomen give up 7 fumbles in a muddy 15-1 loss.
+The Yeomen would close out their season losses to the Toronto Varsity Blues 28-6 and the Waterloo Warriors 26-7.

-After the 1977 season, Aldridge resigned to take over as the head coach of a new Toronto Northern Football Conference team.
+On January 20, 1978, it was announced that Aldridge resigned to take over as the head coach of a new Toronto Northern Football Conference team.
 Aldridge left primarily as York was looking to have a full-time head coach in the position and Aldridge was not willing to leave his job teaching.
 Aldridge would go 0–14 over his two seasons at York, losing on average 32–5.

-Frank Cosentino Era (1978-1980)
+Frank Cosentino era (1978–1980)

 On February 2, 1978, York named former Western Mustangs Head Coach and CFL Hall of Famer Frank Cosentino as their new Head Coach.
 Prior to being named the Yeomen's Head Coach, Cosentino was already working in York's athletics department as he was hired as the Chair of the Department of Physical Education in 1975, a role he also kept on during his time as the Head Football Coach.
 This was all following his tenure at Western, where as their Head Coach, led the Mustangs to 2 Vanier Cup titles in 1971 and 1974.
 In addition, York also named 1973 Hec Crighton trophy winner Dave Pickett as part of the full-time staff after serving as an assistant in the 1977 season; giving York 2 full-time coaches for the first time in their history.